gumaerc-testorg/21g.108-spring-2015/content/pages/assignments/module-6-2013-sessions-34201338.md

 \[Oh, China!\] = Chou, Chih-Ping, P. Link  and X. Wang. _Oh, China!: An Elementary Reader of Modern Chinese for Advanced Beginners_.
 Princeton University Press, 2011.
 ISBN: 9780691153087. \[Preview with [Google Books](http://books.google.com/books?id=XaXVAAAAQBAJ&printsec=frontcover)\]

-Each assignment or any additional files referenced in the table is available in the [Study Materials]({{< baseurl >}}/pages/study-materials) section,  except the audio files.
+Each assignment or any additional files referenced in the table is available in the {{% resource_link 1a1feffb-eefd-09b4-bfbd-3630e69645be "Study Materials" %}} section,  except the audio files.
 These files are not provided here due to copyright restrictions.

 To complete writing assignments, please write on every other line and leave 1.25-inch margins for each piece of paper you use if you do not use the calligraphy grid.